Find out everything you need to know about the Minnesota State Fair with helpful links to specific information.More

-While the fair does provide on-site paid parking, it’s one of those “better get there early” kind of things.
+While the fair does provide limited on-site paid parking, it’s one of those “better get there early” kind of things.
 We recommend taking Metro Transit’s State Fair Express (operating out of dozens of free parking sites in the Twin Cities) or utilizing the free park & ride service from 30 locations around the fairgrounds.

 If you want to get from one end of the fair to the other without weaving through hundreds of fairgoers, it’s worth spending a few bucks on the Skyride, Skyglider or trolley (bonus that they’re fun to ride).
 Scooters, wheelchairs, wagons and strollers are also available to those who need extra assistance.
 (Photo: Will Wright)